-6.1 The Executive Committee, officers or joint arrangements discharging Executive Committee functions may take a decision which is contrary to the Board's Policy Framework or contrary to or not wholly in accordance with the Budget approved by the Board if the decision is a matter of urgency.
-However, the decision may only be taken if it is not practical to convene a meeting of the Board.
-6.3 Following the decision, the decision taker must provide a full report to the next Board meeting explaining the decision, the reasons for it and why the decision was treated as a matter of urgency.
+- 6.1 The Finance and Governance Committee may take a decision which is contrary to the Board's Policy Framework or contrary to or not wholly in accordance with the Budget approved by the Board if the decision is a matter of urgency.
+However, the decision may only be taken if it is not practical to convene a meeting of the Board. - 6.2 Following the decision, the decision taker must provide a full report to the next Board meeting explaining the decision, the reasons for it and why the decision was treated as a matter of urgency.